Buffoon (film)

-Buffoon is a 2022 Indian Tamil-language crime drama film written and directed by Ashok Veerappan in his directorial debut.
+Buffoon is a 2022 Indian Tamil-language action thriller film written and directed by Ashok Veerappan in his directorial debut.
 The film stars Vaibhav, Anagha, and Anthakudi Ilayaraja, while Aadukalam Naren and Joju George play supporting roles.
 The film has songs and score composed by Santhosh Narayanan.
 The cinematography and editing were handled by Dinesh Purushothaman and Vetre Krishnan, respectively.
 It was produced by Karthik Subbaraj, Kaarthekeyen Santhanam, Sudhan Sundaram and Jayaram under, Stone Bench Films and Passion Studios.
 The film was released theatrically on 23 September 2022.

 Plot

 Two koothu artists become pawns in a political power game and are falsely implicated in a drug smuggling case.